awslabs/aws-serverless-data-lake-framework/sdlf-utils/glue-jobs-deployer/README.md

     The script will contain all the personalized Spark logic for that specific pipeline.

 1. **job_files** folder: This folder will contain one sub-folder per pipeline named as the pipeline.
-In the presented example there are 3 pipelines deployed in the framework, that uses Glue jobs as process in one of their steps; jdbc2stage, analytics, and jdbcing.

     For each pipeline folder, at least a Json parameters file should exits, and each Json parameter file should be named as the related dataset in the SDLF.